Green Spaghetti

 Instructions

-- If you have a gas stove, place the poblanos directly over the flame until blackened on all sides, about 10 minutes.
-If you don’t have a gas stove, place them on a sheet tray under the broiler, turning for even blackening.
-This should also take about 10 minutes, depending on broiler strength.
+- If you have a gas stove or grill, place the poblanos directly over the flame until blackened on all sides, about 10 minutes.
+Alternatively, place the peppers on a sheet tray and cook under the broiler in the oven, turning for even blackening.
+This should also take about 10 minutes, depending on broiler strength (set it to "high").
 Note: turn the kitchen fan on.
 The air will get "spicy" from this process.

 - Place the blackened chiles in a bowl and cover the bowl tightly with plastic wrap.
 Let sit for 5 minutes.
 The plastic should get steamy.